-Rapidly growing brush fire near 1-15 draws quick response
+UPDATED: Rapidly growing brush fire near 1-15 draws quick response

 ST. GEORGE – A brush fire near Interstate 15 at mile marker 33 that started Monday morning is growing rapidly and has drawn a quick response from fire agencies.

-The Snow Field fire was reported at 9:48 a.m.
+The Snowfield fire was reported at 9:48 a.m.
 Monday, Color Country Interagency Fire Center, dispatch manager Bill Roach said.

 The fire, which is located north of Pintura, grew to 75-100 acres by noon.